MaximeAubanel/mining-rig-control/README.md

 Now that you have access to your home server by SSH, you can then access to your mining rigs by connecting to them with SSH again, ssh inside shh ..
 (SSHception).
 Remember that we set static local IP address for all of our mining rig, so we know the local IP of each rig, and most importantly, it won't change !

+For convenience only you can store each IP of your rig.

-To do, open the SSH config file (on the server, not on your computer) :
+Open the SSH config file (on the server, not on your computer) :

 ``` nano ~/.ssh/config ```